Zero-iou/RTOS/README.md

-This Program is used to learn about RTOS.
+Welcome to RTOS!This Program is used to learn about RTOS.